...One of the most highly acclaimed artists in Africa's History and foremost contemporary artists in the world.

 El Anatsui’s works can be found amongst some of the most prestigious art collections in the world...

 El Anatsui was born in 1944 in Anyako, Ghana, a citizen of the Ewe Nation and son of a master weaver of Kente cloth.
-He acquired art training at the College of Art, University of Science and Technology in Kumasi, one of the highest ranking universities in Ghana.
-In 1975, when he had graduated from the university, El began teaching at the University of Nigeria, Nsukka, as a Professor of Sculpture.
-He has taught at UNN for over four decades.
+He acquired art training at the College of Art, Kwame Nkrumah University of Science and Technology in Kumasi, one of the highest-ranking universities in Ghana.
+In 1975, when he had graduated from the university, El began teaching at the Fine Arts Department, University of Nigeria, Nsukka.
+He taught at UNN for over four decades as a Professor of Sculpture.

 El Anatsui’s works can be found amongst some of the most prestigious art collections in the world including permanent collections of The Metropolitan Museum of Art, NY; The Museum of Modern Art, NY; National Museum of African Art, Smithsonian Institution, Washington DC; The British Museum; the Vatican Museum and many more.